YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Then again, some guys never learn.

-The term sink in is used in adverse situations when it takes a while before a person begins to learn or realize something.
+The term sink in is used in adverse situations when it takes a while for a person to begin to learn or realize something.

 Think about it as slowly absorbing knowledge that others seem to acquire immediately.